Article I: Name

 Section 2.
 Provisional Institutional Membership

 a.
-Legal authorization to grant the credential to which the program leads;
+Authorization to grant the credential to which

 Section 3.
 Emeritus, Honorary, and Honorary Associate Membership